The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 Title IX Deputy Coordinator: Iris Neufeld

-Health and Counseling Center, lower level of Ropp Hall
+Health and Counseling Center in the lower level of Ropp Hall

-Health and Counseling Center, lower level of Ropp Hall
+Health and Counseling Center in the lower level of Ropp Hall